jamessu2/data_analyst_case/analysis/README.md

 I will assume this is not a typo, and that the Head of Performance Marketing is asking about perhaps newly penetrating into the UK.

+### Comment #5
+I'm a bit unclear as to the level of detail required for the presentation challenge.
+I'd certainly love to show the different ways I look at data in detail, but I'm always aware that when presenting to upper management, sometimes the data presented shouldn't be TOO overwhelming.